SENDCo: Mrs Helen Hughes

 More details on how we adapt information, our environment and curriculum can be found in the Accessibility Plan which you can find on our website.

-Other important documents on the website:
+Other important documents on our website: